-This area is housed in the same building as the liquids department.
+This area is housed in the same building as the liquids department and Ken joined Ms. Campbell-Jones and KD for this portion of the inspection.
 There are two (2) primary areas, the plastic blow-molding area and the silk screen printing area.
 Many of the plastic bottles that are used for other processes are made here, including the bottles used in the Nutritional Products Department.
-The blow molding equipment is exempt from Rule 201 permitting under Rule 286 (c).
+The blow molding equipment is exempt from Rule 201 permitting under Rule 286 (2)(c).
 After the bottles are molded they are then sent elsewhere in the facility for use, or for further processing.
 There are four (4) silk screening machines, for which only three (3) of them are primarily used; each machine has the capability to run up to six (6) different colors.
 UV light is used to help the ink adhere to the bottle.
-The silk screening process is also exempt from Rule 201 permitting under Rule 287(e).
+The silk-screening process is also exempt from Rule 201 permitting under Rule 287(2) (e).